SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-em-em/plan.md

 - Create status inside of state ✅
 - Create a case scenario in reducer function for when the status is 'submitting' ✅
 - When a user clicks on the submit button:
-  - There should be a slight delay (3s)
+  - There should be a slight delay (3s)✅
-  - On the submit button it should say 'Requesting...'
+  - On the submit button it should say 'Requesting...' ✅
-- Create a ternery that will only display submission indicator if state's status is on 'submitting'
+- Create a ternery that will only display submission indicator if state's status is on 'submitting' ✅

+- As a user I should not be able to submit again while it is submitting.

 # Desktop